pulp/pulp/docs/sphinx/user-guide/general-reference.rst

 Criteria
 --------

+Pulp offers a standard search interface across all resource types.
+This interface is used in two different ways:

-Pulp offers a standard set of criteria for searching for resources as well as for specifying resources to act upon.
-The fields that make up a criteria are used to scope the resources returned, data retrieved for each resource, and pagination contructs such as limits and skips.
+* As a query syntax to scope the resources returned, data retrieved for each resource, and pagination constructs such as limits and skips.
+* As a matching syntax, used when indicating resources that should be included in an operation.

+In other words, the same parameters used to search for specific resources can then be fed into an operation that affects matching resources.
+For example, a query can be passed to the repository search to determine which repositories match.
+The same query can then be passed into the repository group membership command to add all matching repositories to a particular group.

 Where applicable, the client supports a number of arguments for describing the desired query.
 More information on each argument can be found using the